 - 1/4 teaspoon salt, or to taste

-- Sort and rinse lentils, add to a medium saucepan with vegetable broth or water, and bring to boil.
+- Sort and rinse lentils, add to a medium saucepan with vegetable broth or water, and bring to a boil.
 Reduce heat and simmer for 40 minutes or until all liquid has evaporated and the lentils are mushy.
-Transfer to a large bowl and mash with a fork or potato masher and set aside.
+Transfer to a large bowl and mash with a fork or potato masher and set aside or rinse and drained canned lentils and mash.

 - Meanwhile, finely chop or process carrot, or radish or heart of palms in a food processor followed by walnuts until crumbly, transfer the heart of palm/radish to a small bowl and the walnut to the bowl with lentils.

 - Preheat oven to 375 F. Heat oil in a large skillet on medium-high, add onions and cook until soft about 2-3 minutes.
 Add garlic, celery, carrots, or heart palm or radish, thyme, paprika, and parsley.
 Cook stirring frequently until fragrant, about 2 minutes.

 - Transfer cooked vegetables to lentils, stir to combine adding Bragg's liquid aminos, nutritional yeast flakes, oat flour, ground flax seeds and salt.

 - Transfer to a 9x5 loaf pan lined with parchment paper hanging over rims for easy removal, spread top with homemade tomato ketchup or your favorite barbecue sauce and bake in a preheated oven for 50 minutes,

 - Allow the loaf to cool for about 30 minutes before slicing so the loaf will firm up.